-- testing and demonstrating potential governance structures for the network of competence centres using the best practice examples from the expertise and experience of the participants, including concepts like CERN.
+CyberSec4Europe is designing, testing and demonstrating potential governance structures for a future European Cybersecurity Competence Network using best practice examples derived from concepts like CERN as well the expertise and experience of partners.

 As a research project, CyberSec4Europe is working towards harmonising the journey from the development of software components that fit the requirements identified by a set of short- and long-term roadmaps, leading to a series of consequent recommendations.
 These are tied to the project’s real-world demonstration use cases that address cybersecurity challenges within the vertical sectors of digital infrastructure, finance, government and smart cities, healthcare and transportation.

 Why is it necessary?

 CyberSec4Europe’s long-term goal and vision are of a European Union that has all the capabilities required to secure and maintain a healthy democratic society, living according to European constitutional values, with regard to, for example, privacy and data sharing, and being a world-leading digital economy.

 CyberSec4Europe’s main objective is to pilot the consolidation and future projection of the cybersecurity capabilities required to secure and maintain European democracy and the integrity of the Digital Single Market.
 CyberSec4Europe has translated this broad objective into measurable, concrete steps: three policy objectives, three technical objectives and two innovation objectives.